 Surface Area of Hemisphere = 3πr2

-Where π is the constant measuring 3.142 approx., and r is the radius of the hemisphere.
-For detailed information, you can check out this article Surface Area of a Hemisphere.
+Where π is the constant which is taken as 3.142 or 22/7, and r is the radius of the hemisphere.
+For a detailed study, you can check out this article on Surface Area of a Hemisphere.

 The curved surface of a hemisphere is considered the lateral area of a hemisphere.
 If the radius is given, we can find out the lateral surface area using the formula and it is measured in square units.
-The formula for finding the lateral area is:
+The formula for finding the lateral surface area or the CSA of a hemisphere is:

-Where π is the constant measuring 3.142 approx., and r is the radius of the hemisphere.
-For detailed information, you can check out this article Curved Surface Area of a Hemisphere
+Where π is the constant taken as 3.142 or 22/7, and r is the radius of the hemisphere.
+A detailed explanation on this topic can be found in this article on Curved Surface Area of a Hemisphere.

-Example 1: Which of these shows as a hemisphere - a, b, c, or d?
+Example 1: Which of these is a hemisphere: a, b, c, or d?

-Example 2: Emily is having porridge in a hemispherical bowl for fruits.
+Example 2: Emily has a bowl which is in the shape of a hemisphere.
 The radius of the bowl is 4 inches.
-What is the volume of the fruit bowl? (put pi = 22/7)
+What is the volume of the bowl? (take π = 22/7)

 Solution: The volume of a hemisphere is half the volume of the sphere.
 So, the volume of the hemisphere is given by (2πr3)/3.
 Let's calculate the volume of the bowl.